Enumeration Complexity of Conjunctive Queries with Functional Dependencies: Cyclic CQs

-Theorem~\ref{thm:cyclicHardness} is an immediate consequence of Lemma~\ref{lemma:simple-pm}.
-As in the previous section, by taking a disjoint domain for every variable in the proof of Lemma~\ref{lemma:simple-pm}, Theorem~\ref{thm:cyclicHardness} also holds for CQs with disequalities.
-In terms of enumeration complexity, Theorem~\ref{thm:cyclicHardness} means that any enumeration algorithm for the answers of such a query cannot output a first solution (or decide that there is none) within linear time, and we get the following corollary.
+In terms of enumeration complexity, Theorem~\ref{thm:cyclicHardness} means that any enumeration algorithm for such a query cannot output a first solution (or decide that there is none) within linear time, and we get the following corollary.